Sacramento Kings and NBA launch probe of newly hired coach Luke Walton

 Breaking News Emails

-The Sacramento Kings and NBA announced Thursday they've launched a joint probe of the team's newly hired head coach, Luke Walton, who's being sued over an alleged sexual assault.
+The Sacramento Kings and the NBA announced Thursday they've launched a joint investigation of the team's newly hired head coach, Luke Walton, who's being sued over an alleged sexual assault.

-The Kings said they tapped two attorneys from a Sacramento law firm to handle their half of the probe, while the NBA said its assistant general counsel — who is a former federal prosecutor — will lead the league's share of the investigation.
+The Kings said they tapped two attorneys from a Sacramento law firm to handle their half of the investigation, while the NBA said its assistant general counsel — who is a former federal prosecutor — will lead the league's share.

-All three lawyers heading the probe are women — Sue Ann Van Dermyden, founding partner of Sacramento law firm Van Dermyden Maddux, senior associate Jennifer Doughty, and Elizabeth Maringer, an NBA assistant general counsel and former assistant U.S. Attorney for the Southern District of New York.
+The lawyers are Sue Ann Van Dermyden, founding partner of the Sacramento law firm Van Dermyden Maddux, senior associate Jennifer Doughty, and Elizabeth Maringer, an NBA assistant general counsel and former assistant U.S. attorney for the Southern District of New York.

 "The Kings and the NBA take these allegations very seriously and will collaborate to conduct a complete and thorough investigation," according to a statement by the Kings.

-The 39-year-old son of NBA Hall of Fame center Bill Walton, was hired to lead the Kings on April 14.
-Walton had been head coach of the Los Angeles Lakers for the past three seasons, before he was let go.
+Walton, 39, the son of NBA Hall of Fame center Bill Walton, was hired to lead the Kings on April 14.
+He had been head coach of the Los Angeles Lakers for the past three seasons, before he was let go.

 A lawsuit by Kelli Tennant, a former on-air personality for Spectrum SportsNet LA in Southern California, claims Walton pinned her on the bed of his Santa Monica hotel room in 2014 after she dropped off a book she'd written for student-athletes.